Syndace/python-omemo/docs/getting_started.rst

 Backend Subclassing
 ^^^^^^^^^^^^^^^^^^^

-Create subclasses of the respective backend classes.
+Create subclasses of the respective backend classes if necessary.
 Some backends may require you to implement abstract methods, others may not.
 Refer to the docs of the respective backends for setup instructions.

 Core Library Subclassing
 ^^^^^^^^^^^^^^^^^^^^^^^^